Pr1nkos/DXML_Translation_Hub/README.md

 ### 1. Adding Translations for Your Mod

-If you are creating a mod and want to add translation support via **DXML Translator**, follow these steps:
+If you are creating a mod and want to add translation support via **DXML Translation Hub**, follow these steps:

 1. **Create XML files**: Ensure that your mod's text data is stored in XML files in the `gamedata/configs/text/eng` folder.
 2. **Add translations**: Place translation files in the `dynamic_translations_rus` folder.
 The file name must match the name of the original XML file but with the `.lua` extension.
 For example, for the file `example.xml`, create a file `example.lua`.